Tropicana Gold Project, Australia

 Mining and processing

-The deposit will be mined using open pit methods including a traditional drill and blast, truck and excavator operation.
-The proposed open pit will be 6km in length, 1.5km in width and up to 400m in depth.
+The deposit is mined using open pit methods including a traditional drill and blast, truck and excavator operation.
+The mining commenced at the Havana Starter Pit in July 2012.
+The pit is approximately 6km long, 1.5km wide and up to 400m deep.

-Ore processing will be carried out at a rate of 6mtpa.
-It will involve a comminution circuit including two-phase crushing, high-pressure grinding rolls and ball milling together with a standard CIL circuit.
+The ore processing at Tropicana is carried out at a rate of 5.5mtpa.
+It comprises of a comminution circuit including two-phase crushing, high-pressure grinding and ball milling along with a standard carbon-in-leach (CIL) circuit.